algovista97/AgriTrace/README.md

 3. **Register on Blockchain**: Register as a stakeholder on the blockchain
 4. **Register Products**:
    - Go to "Register Product" tab
-   - Fill in product details (name, variety, quantity, location, etc.)
+   - Fill in product details (name, variety, quantity, location, harvest date, quality grade)
    - Generate a data hash (or use provided hash)
    - Submit transaction via MetaMask
 5. **Transfer Products**: Transfer products to distributors when ready